 The most important quests would sit at the head table called the high table with the lord and lady.
 The lord and lady would sit on ornate chairs under a canopy that displayed their coat of arms and emblems.

 Next to the lord could be a food tester, these were usually needed to test the lords food in case it had been poisoned.
 The Lords dogs would probably be lying around the table waiting for leftover food to be thrown.
-The quests would eat the food with their fingers as there were no knifes and folks at that time and food was served on slices of stale bread as plates.
+The quests would eat the food with their fingers as there were no knifes and forks at that time and medieval food was served on slices of stale bread as plates.

 Medieval Christmas feast in a castle

 There were lots of staff on hand at a Medieval banquet to serve the food and fill the drinking cups with wine or ale, pages and or squires who were training to become knights under the guidance of the Lord would usually help serve food and drinks.

 Cooks would be working away in the kitchen roasting meats such as chicken, hog and plates of vegetables and berries would be prepared.
 There would usually be soldiers guarding the entrance to the banqueting Hall.

 A typical medieval banquet menu could look something like this: